The following information is intended to help applicants with the recruitment process at the Royal Botanic Gardens.

-Job vacancies are advertised on the RBG website on the Job Opportunities page and on the Victorian Government Careers website.
+Job vacancies are advertised on the Royal Botanic Gardens (RBG) website on the Job Opportunities page and on the Victorian Government Careers website.
 Job vacancies may also be advertised in The Age newspaper, the MyCareer website, or environmental and scientific websites or journals.

 What is the recruitment process?

 All applications are reviewed.
 Applicants who most closely meet the key selection criteria will be shortlisted for a first interview.
 Applicants who most closely meet the key selection criteria in the first interview will then be shortlisted for a panel interview.
 Reference checking will be undertaken following the panel interview.
 If reference checks prove satisfactory, a job offer will be made to the successful applicant.
 Pre-employment checks may also be required, depending on the requirements of the position.